crac-ksaw/backend-interview-challenge/README.md

 This project was completed as part of a backend interview challenge.
 The goal was to build a Task Management API with Offline-First Synchronization, where users can create, update, and delete tasks while offline, and later sync them with the server once connectivity is restored.

-One of the rules of the challenge was to only work within the provided TODO blocks and not make changes outside them.
-I followed that strictly.

 ---